keerthana355/mira-health-app/health_app/README.md

 ## Security Notes

-- The `.env` file is listed in `.gitignore` and must never be committed
+- `.env` is gitignored — never committed
-- Use `.env.example` as a template — it contains no real credentials
+- `.env.example` contains only placeholder values
-- Never share your Groq API key publicly
+- All secrets are stored as environment variables in Render and Vercel dashboards

 ---